Severe Asthma ToolkitSevere Asthma Toolkit

 • Ensure the patient understands and agrees with the AAP.

 • Reach agreement with the patient and family about action points.
-Be aware that patients with severe asthma may delay presenting because of family issues, fear of oral corticosteroids etc. (Foster et al. 2017)
+Be aware that patients with severe asthma may delay presenting because of family issues, fear of oral corticosteroid side-effects etc. (Foster et al. 2017)

 • Paper is not the only option for AAPs, with many patients choosing digital apps to self-monitor and store action plans.
 Local Australian examples include: